erolledph/ecom/role-users.md

 #### 📦 Product Management
 - Add, edit, and delete affiliate products with comprehensive forms
-- **Product Limit**: A standard user can have a maximum of 30 products in their store.
+- **Product Limit**: A standard user can have a maximum of 30 products in their store
-- Auto-fill product details by scraping product URLs
+- Auto-fill product details by scraping product URLs using external API
 - Upload or link product images with automatic optimization (WebP conversion, compression)
 - Manage product categories (auto-generated with filtering capabilities)
 - Track product performance with click analytics